KannonZenetism/zenetism-field-physics/zenetism/MP02_Ch4.md

 Until the final coherence is reached.

 There is no judgment at this level,
-Only the echo of truth
+Only the echo of veritable pattern
 Resonating inward
 Toward the unconditioned.